Who We Are

 Mark 12:30-31 – ‘And you shall love the LORD your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
-“And the second, like it, is this: ‘You shall love your neighbor as yourself.’
-There is no other commandment greater than these.”John 13:34-35 – “”A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
-By this all will know that you are My disciples, if you have love for one another.”
+“And the second, like it, is this: ‘You shall love your neighbour as yourself.’
+There is no other commandment greater than these.”John 13:34-35 – “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
+By this, all will know that you are My disciples if you have a love for one another.”

 Ephesians 4:11-12 – And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry, for the edifying of the body of Christ.Mathew 28:19-20 – “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, “teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.

-Calvary Chapel Kampala began on May 5th 2002 as a small fellowship of believers meeting together in a storefront on Nkrumah Road.
-The church congregation grew gradually as people were drawn to the simple and thorough teaching of the Word of God.
-As a result the fellowship outgrew the Nkrumah Road location and now meets at Gadith House, William Street, 3rd and 4th Floors.
-Over the years Calvary Chapel Kampala has been a leadership training ground and a home from where many have been sent out to plant churches and other Kingdom missions.
+Calvary Chapel Kampala (CCK) began in May 2002 as a small fellowship of believers meeting together in a storefront on Nkrumah Road.
+The church congregation grew immediately as people were drawn to the simple teaching of the Word of God.